alexchandler100/MAT_180/midi-synthesis/README.md

 [ADL Piano Midi](https://github.com/lucasnfe/adl-piano-midi).
 Every MIDI file in this dataset has to be processed in order to be used by our neural network.
 The sections below will give a brief overview of how our data is organized, and how you can train and generate your own samples.
+More in-depth instructions can be found in the Music Prediction and Synthesis itself.

 ### MIDI File Preprocessing
 #### Overview on .mid file formatting